alokmenghrajani/ctfd-timed-releases-plugin/README.md

 1. clone this repository to your CTFd installation under `CTFd/plugins/`
 2. Start/restart your ctfd instance
 3. Thats it.
-At this point you should find a plugin menu item called "Challenge dependencies" under your admin panel.
-From there you can add and remove dependencies to challenges.
-When a team loads the challenge page, only challenges with satisfied dependencies will be shown
+At this point you should find a plugin menu item called "Challenge Timed Releases" under your admin panel.
+   From there you can set (or remove) the release time for a challenge.

+## Limitations

+* only supports timed releases of the challenges.
+Hints aren't supported.
+* once set, can't remove a timed release.

 ## Developer notes

-I tried to make this plugin as un-intrusive as possible.
-Meaning it manipulates as little as possible of pre existing routes and database structure.
-Hopefully this will make it easier to maintain with future CTFd versions.

-The only API endpoint which is overwritten with a custom plugin function is `/chals` (only returns challenges which meets its dependencies).

-A wrapper function is also added to some other functions to prevent access to challenges with unmet dependencies.
-See the [load function](src/__init__.py) to fund out which ones.
+This plugin's code was written by forking [ctfd-challenge-dependencies](https://github.com/narhen/ctfd-challenge-dependencies).

+We tried to keep the same philosophy of making the plugin as un-intrusive as possible.

 No pre existing database tables are manipulated.
-But a new table `dependencies` is added.
+But a new table `timed_releases` is added.